ericjohannesson/natural-deduction/README.md

     --undischarge, -u

-        Checks a version of the proof where all undischargeable assumptions are undischarged.
+        Checks a version of the proof where all non-dischargeable assumptions are undischarged.

     --verbose, -v